markitx/dynamo-backup-to-s3/README.md

 ```
 var options = {
-    source: /* path to json file in s3 bucket, should start with s3://bucketname/... */,
+    source:               , // path to json file in s3 bucket, should start with s3://bucketname/...
-    table: /* name of dynamo table, will be created on the fly unless overwritten */,
+    table:                , // name of dynamo table, will be created on the fly unless overwritten
-    overwrite: /* true/false if table already exits (defaults to false) */
+    overwrite:            , // true/false if table already exits (defaults to false)
-    concurrency: /* number of concurrent requests (and dynamo write capacity units) */,
+    concurrency:          , // number of concurrent requests (and dynamo write capacity units)
-    partitionkey: /* name of partition key column */,
+    partitionkey:         , // name of partition key column
-    sortkey: /* name of secondary (sort) key column */ ,
+    sortkey:              , // name of secondary (sort) key column
-    readcapacity: /* number of read capacity units (when restore finishes) */,
+    readcapacity:         , // number of read capacity units (when restore finishes)
-    writecapacity: /* number of write capacity units (when restore finishes) */,
+    writecapacity:        , // number of write capacity units (when restore finishes)
-    stopOnFailure: /* true/false should a single failed batch stop the whole restore job? */,
+    stopOnFailure:        , // true/false should a single failed batch stop the whole restore job?
-    awsAccessKey: /* AWS access key */,
+    awsAccessKey:         , // AWS access key
-    awsSecretKey: /* AWS secret key */,
+    awsSecretKey:         , // AWS secret key
-    awsRegion: /* AWS region */
+    awsRegion:            , // AWS region
+    serverSideEncryption: , // enable server side encryption on S3. either AES256 or aws:kms (disabled by default)
 };

 var restore = new DynamoBackup.Restore(options);